tamberg/souvenir-scent/README.md

 Laura, Gabriela, Christophe and [@tamberg](https://twitter.com/tamberg).

 ## Idea
-Virtually visit a place, talk to locals or other visitors, get a typical scent as a souvenir.
+Virtually visit a place, meet locals or other visitors, get a typical scent as a souvenir.

 ## License
 - 3D models are licensed [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) G. Chicherio.